How verification works

 - External dependencies — steps that rely on a service outside Specnote.

-These are parts a user can't directly control, so getting stuck here doesn't drag the whole scenario down to a fail.
-For example, if an outside payment provider is slow to respond at the checkout step, that's a matter outside your screen rather than a problem with it — so the scenario itself isn't counted as a fail.
+These are parts a user can't directly control, so getting stuck here doesn't drag the whole test down to a fail.
+For example, if an outside payment provider is slow to respond at the checkout step, that's a matter outside your screen rather than a problem with it — so the test itself isn't counted as a fail.

 The verdict is either pass or fail — nothing in between.
 There's no ambiguous middle result.
 And if the automatic check missed something you've confirmed with your own eyes, you can mark it as passed by hand.